-ÿ1.
-Taxes paid on undistributed capital gains by a regulated investment company or real estate investment trust.
-(Form 1040 filers, enter your share of these taxes on line 59 of Form 1040, check the box for Form 2439, and add the words "Form 1120S."
-Also reduce the basis of your stock by this tax.)
+- 1. Taxes paid on undistributed capital gains by a regulated investment company or real estate investment trust.
+Form 1040 filers, enter your share of these taxes on line 63 of Form 1040, check the box for Form 2439, and add the words "Form 1120S."
+Also reduce the basis of your stock by this tax. - 2.

-ÿ2.
 Gross income from the property, share of production for the tax year, etc., needed to figure your depletion deduction for oil and gas wells.
 The corporation should also allocate to you a proportionate share of the adjusted basis of each corporate oil or gas property.
 See Pub.
 535 for how to figure your depletion deduction.
-Also, reduce the basis of your stock by the amount of this deduction to the extent the deduction does not exceed your share of the adjusted basis of the property.
+Also, reduce the basis of your stock by the amount of this deduction to the extent the deduction does not exceed your share of the adjusted basis of the property. - 3.

-\ddot{y} 3.
 Recapture of the section 179 expense deduction.
 If the recapture was caused by a disposition of the property, include the amount on Form 4797, line 17.
-The recapture amount is limited to the amount you deducted in earlier years. \ddot{y} 4.
-Recapture of certain mining ÿ6.
+The recapture amount is limited to the amount you deducted in earlier years. - 4.
+Recapture of certain mining exploration expenditures (section 617).

+- 5. Any information or statements you need to comply with section 6111 (registration of tax shelters) or 6662(d)(2)(B)(ii) (regarding adequate disclosure of items that may cause an understatement of income tax). - 6.
 Gross farming and fishing income.
 If you are an individual shareholder, enter this income, as an item of information, on Schedule E (Form 1040), Part V, line 41.
 Do not report this income elsewhere on Form 1040.

-\ddot{y} 5.
-Any information or statements you need to comply with section 6111 (registration of tax shelters) or 6662(d)(2)(B)(ii) (regarding adequate disclosure of items that may cause an understatement of income tax).